-3-5(J)(3)(e) Outdoor Demonstration
+3-5(K)(3)(e) Outdoor Demonstration

-Outdoor demonstrations of the creation of retail goods that are for sale within an associated establishment are allowed, provided that all of the following requirements are met: 3-5: Historic Protection Overlay Zones
+Outdoor demonstrations of the creation of retail goods that are for sale within an associated establishment are allowed, provided that all of the following requirements are met:

 - 1. Only one demonstration is allowed at an establishment at any given time. - 2.
 The demonstration shall take place in an outdoor area on the same premises as the establishment selling the item being demonstrated. - 3.
 The demonstration is limited to any combination of the following elements: - a.
 People demonstrating the creation of retail goods that are for sale within the associated establishment. - b.
 Tables or other functional items associated with the demonstration. - c.
 The display of items created on the day of the demonstration. - d.
 Temporary signs, which can only be displayed on the day of the demonstration and must be removed at the end of the demonstration. - 4.
-The demonstration shall not be conducted within the public right-of-way or in a location that obstructs the public right-ofway. - 5.
-The demonstration shall not obstruct any entrance to an establishment or access to any establishment. - 6.
-All sales shall be conducted in the fully enclosed portion of the building containing the associated establishment.
+The demonstration shall not be conducted within the public right-of-way or in a location that obstructs the public right-of-way.